loafbaker/django_ecommerce2/README.md

 Finally, you can view the web app with your local browser by accessing http://localhost:8000/

+Note: if you want to run on Braintree application, you have to replace the following variable definition with your own Braintree API keys.

+    BRAINTREE_PUBLIC = 'your-braintree-public-key'
+    BRAINTREE_PRIVATE = 'your-braintree-private-key'
+    BRAINTREE_MERCHANT_ID = 'your-braintree-merchant-id'
+    BRAINTREE_ENVIRONMENT = 'Sandbox-or-Production'

 # Version Control

 Ver.1   [Basic Template](../../tree/086876c197cec682ba202168e2260eda4a942be9)